Icehawk78/Kardashev/Rules_pictures.md

 ## Setup
 Each player chooses a role (see [Roles](#roles)) and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.

 Players set up their starting pieces in the purple starting zones.
-Draw 1 of each **resource**.
-Your **resources**  are kept in front of you as public information.
+Draw 1 of each resource.
+Your resources are kept in front of you as public information.

                     SETUP PICTURE- starting tile layout w/ role card & starting pieces)